 This series contains examples of the following tropes:

-Bitter Sweet Ending: The ending of the anime series: Kamui dies, but his body turns into a barrier that reverses the damage by the Dragons of Earth, saving it from destruction in the process, while Fūma returns to his original self.
-In the last scene of the series, those characters who survived appear living happily..
+Bitter Sweet Ending: The ending of the anime series: Kamui deploys a Thanatos Gambit in which his mortally-injured body turns into a barrier that reverses the damage by the Dragons of Earth, saving it from destruction in the process, while Fūma returns to his original self.
+In the last scene of the series, those characters who survived appear living happily: these include Arashi, Yuzuriha, Kusanagi, Aoki....

 Cherry Blossoms: Subverted from their usual tenderness and love aspect, they are the creepy symbol of the onmyouji assassin Sakurazukamori - also known as Sakurazuka Seishirou.
 This is also somewhat of a departure from CLAMP's other works, which generally use the conventional cherry blossom symbolism.